-One of the smallest students in the Rankin Elementary community has provided the biggest of lift during the pandemic that closed schools for the remainder of the school year.
+One of the smallest pre-K students in the Rankin Elementary community has provided the biggest of lift of spirit during the pandemic that closed schools for the remainder of the school year.

 Eliana Cardenas, a Pre-K student who had her year cut short last September because of a cancer diagnosis, found out April 13 she was cancer free.
 That news not only brought a huge relief to her family, but it also was great news for everyone at Rankin Elementary who helped rally around Eliana and her family after a tumor was found in her stomach.